Buy the Gold Miners?

 Today, I couldn’t help but notice two ETFs that improved their trend versus BOLD1, which is hard to beat.
 One was the junior miners, GDXJ.

-GDXJ jumps to 2 stars in BOLD
+GDXJ Jumps to a 2-star Trend in BOLD

 We have a scoring system that helps make sense of this, but in simple terms, the market leaders have 5-star trends, while the dogs have 0-star trends.
 Currently, most 5-stars are in the US, and most 0-stars are in the emerging markets.
 It’s a handy tool to identify the market leadership and the daily changes.